 The Journal of East Tennessee History

-Established in 1929 as the East Tennessee Historical Society Publications, the name was changed in 1990 to the present Journal of East Tennessee History.
-The Journal seeks to promote an interest in and appreciation of the history of East Tennessee, the state of Tennessee, the Appalachian South, and the South in general.
+Established in 1929 as the East Tennessee Historical Society Publications, the name was changed in 1990 to the present The Journal of East Tennessee History.
+The journal seeks to promote an interest in and appreciation of not only the history of East Tennessee but also that of the state of Tennessee, the Southern Appalachians, and the South in general.
 The publication features essays, edited documents, news and updates, and scholarly book reviews.
 Articles appearing in The Journal of East Tennessee History are indexed in America History and Life.

 Aaron Purcell, Ph.D., appointed in 2009, is the editor of The Journal of East Tennessee History.
 Dr. Purcell was previously with the University of Tennessee Special Collections and now heads the Special Collections and Archives at Virginia Tech in Blacksburg, VA.

 A list of the Editorial Staff and Advisory Board of The Journal of East Tennessee History is available for viewing.